-While some of the VLCFA-lipids that accumulate in X-ALD come from the diet, they are largely derived from production within the body through elongation of long-chain fatty acids.
-The accumulation of VLCFA-lipids in X-ALD patients results from the impaired capacity to degrade these fatty acids.
+While some of the VLCFA-lipids that accumulate in ALD come from the diet, they are largely derived from production within the body through elongation of long-chain fatty acids.
+The accumulation of VLCFA-lipids in ALD patients results from the impaired capacity to degrade these fatty acids.
 The breakdown of VLCFA normally takes place in a part of the cell, which is referred to as the peroxisome.
 All cells of the body, except red blood cells, have peroxisomes (Figure 1).
-Patients with X-ALD lack one of the proteins required for this degradation to take place.
-The protein that is missing or defective is called ALDP (X-ALD protein).
+Patients with ALD lack one of the proteins required for this degradation to take place.
+The protein that is missing or defective is called ALDP (ALD protein).
 ALDP is crucial for the transport of the VLCFA from the cell into the peroxisome.

 Figure adapted from: Engelen, Kemp & van Geel: Van gen naar ziekte; X-gebonden adrenoleukodystrofie (From gene to disease; X-linked adrenoleukodystrophy).
 Ned Tijdschr Geneeskd 2008;152:804-808.
 With permission of the Nederlands Tijdschrift voor Geneeskunde.

-X-ALD occurs all over the world and is not limited to certain ethnicities.
-The incidence of X-ALD has been estimated to be 1:17.000 newborns.
+ALD occurs all over the world and is not limited to certain ethnicities.
+The incidence of ALD has been estimated to be 1:17.000 newborns.

-X-ALD is an X-linked disorder, which means that the X-ALD gene is located on the X-chromosome.
+ALD is an X-linked disorder, which means that the ALD gene is located on the X-chromosome.
 Women have two X-chromosomes, men only one.
-In women, the affected X-chromosome, the one with the defective X-ALD gene, does not manifest (or to a lesser extend) because of the presence of a normal copy of the gene on the other X-chromosome.
+In women, the affected X-chromosome, the one with the defective ALD gene, does not manifest (or to a lesser extend) because of the presence of a normal copy of the gene on the other X-chromosome.
 Men have one X-chromosome and one Y-chromosome (Figure 3).
-When the father is the carrier of affected X-ALD gene, there is no other X-chromosome for protection; therefore he will have X-ALD.
+When the father is the carrier of affected ALD gene, there is no other X-chromosome for protection; therefore he will have ALD.

-Figure 2 (left): If a woman is a carrier for X-ALD she has the following possible outcomes with each newborn: when the child is a daughter, there is a 50% chance that the daughter is a carrier for X-ALD and a 50% chance that the daughter is unaffected.
-In case the child is a boy, there is a 50% chance that the son has X-ALD and a 50% chance that he will be unaffected.
+Figure 2 (left): If a woman is a carrier for ALD she has the following possible outcomes with each newborn: when the child is a daughter, there is a 50% chance that the daughter is a carrier for ALD and a 50% chance that the daughter is unaffected.
+In case the child is a boy, there is a 50% chance that the son has ALD and a 50% chance that he will be unaffected.

-Patients with X-ALD are asymptomatic at birth.
-While all patients have a mutation in the X-ALD gene, the clinical outcome of individual patients cannot be predicted.
+Patients with ALD are asymptomatic at birth.
+While all patients have a mutation in the ALD gene, the clinical outcome of individual patients cannot be predicted.

-- Adrenal insufficiency (Addison-only): Adrenal insufficiency (or even a life threatening Addisonian crisis) can be the presenting symptom of X-ALD in boys and men, years or even decades before the onset of neurological symptoms.
-A study on neurologically asymptomatic boys with X-ALD, showed that 80% of these boys already had impaired adrenal function at the time of diagnosis of X-ALD.
+- Adrenal insufficiency (Addison-only): Adrenal insufficiency (or even a life threatening Addisonian crisis) can be the presenting symptom of ALD in boys and men, years or even decades before the onset of neurological symptoms.
+A study on neurologically asymptomatic boys with ALD, showed that 80% of these boys already had impaired adrenal function at the time of diagnosis of ALD.

-- Adrenomyeloneuropathy (AMN): AMN is the most frequent phenotype of X-ALD.
-Virtually all male patients with X-ALD who reach adulthood develop AMN, typically between the age 20-30 years.
+- Adrenomyeloneuropathy (AMN): AMN is the most frequent phenotype of ALD.
+Virtually all male patients with ALD who reach adulthood develop AMN, typically between the age 20-30 years.
 Symptoms are limited to the spinal cord and the peripheral nerves.
 Initially, the neurologic disability is slowly progressive.
-The diagnosis of AMN is rarely made during the first 3–5 years of clinical symptoms, unless other cases of X-ALD have been identified in the same family.
+The diagnosis of AMN is rarely made during the first 3–5 years of clinical symptoms, unless other cases of ALD have been identified in the same family.
 AMN males develop progressive stiffness and weakness of the legs, impaired vibration sense in the lower limbs, sphincter disturbances and impotence.
 A retrospective study revealed that AMN patients have a high risk of developing the cerebral demyelinating form of the disease before the age of 50 years.
-The prognosis of these patients is as poor as in cerebral-ALD patients.
-Approximately 70% of AMN patients have adrenocortical insufficiency and/or signs of testicular insufficiency.
+The prognosis of these patients is as poor as in cerebral ALD patients.
+Approximately 70% of AMN patients have adrenal insufficiency and/or signs of testicular insufficiency.
 AMN patients frequently have scanty scalp hair that often develops during adolescence.

-- Cerebral-ALD (childhood, adolescent and adult): The cerebral phenotypes are the most rapidly progressive and devastating phenotypes of X-ALD.
-A newborn male patient has a 35–40% risk to develop childhood cerebral-ALD between the ages of 4 and 10 years.
+- Cerebral ALD (childhood, adolescent and adult): The cerebral phenotypes are the most rapidly progressive and devastating phenotypes of ALD.
+A newborn male patient has a 35–40% risk to develop childhood cerebral ALD between the ages of 4 and 10 years.
 As mentioned above, adult AMN males are also at risk to develop cerebral ALD.
-Overall, for male X-ALD patients the lifetime risk to develop cerebral ALD, either in childhood or in adulthood, is around 60%.
-The onset of cerebral-ALD is insidious.
+Overall, for male ALD patients the lifetime risk to develop cerebral ALD, either in childhood or in adulthood, is around 60%.
+The onset of cerebral ALD is insidious.
 In boys it initially results in a decline of school performance.
-These early clinical symptoms are often misdiagnosed as attention deficit hyperactivity disorder which can delay the diagnosis of X-ALD.
+These early clinical symptoms are often misdiagnosed as attention deficit hyperactivity disorder which can delay the diagnosis of ALD.
 As the disease advances, overt neurologic deficits become apparent, which include auditory impairment, decreased visual acuity, spastic tetraparesis, cerebellar ataxia and seizures.
 At this stage progression is extremely rapid and devastating.
 Affected boys can lose the ability to understand language and walk within a few weeks.
 Eventually, patients are bedridden, blind, unable to speak or respond, requiring full-time nursing care and feeding by nasogastric tube or gastrostomy.
 Usually death occurs 2 to 4 years after onset of the initial symptoms, or – if well-cared for – patients may remain in this apparent vegetative state for several years.
-The rapid neurologic decline of patients with cerebral-ALD is associated with an inflammatory reaction in the cerebral white matter, which resembles but can be distinguished from what occurs in Multiple Sclerosis.
+The rapid neurologic decline of patients with cerebral ALD is associated with an inflammatory reaction in the cerebral white matter, which resembles but can be distinguished from what occurs in Multiple Sclerosis.
 The cerebral inflammatory reaction can be visualized using magnetic resonance imaging (MRI) after gadolinium administration, which delineates those areas in which there has been a breakdown of the blood-brain barrier.

-- Women with X-ALD: As in many X-linked diseases, it was originally assumed that female carriers remain asymptomatic.
-However, in a recent study it was shown that more than 80% of women with X-ALD evidence AMN-like symptoms after the age of 60 years.
+- Women with ALD: As in many X-linked diseases, it was originally assumed that female carriers remain asymptomatic.
+However, in a recent study it was shown that more than 80% of women with ALD evidence AMN-like symptoms after the age of 60 years.
 The full text of this study can be viewed and downloaded (as a pdf).
 In general, the onset of neurologic symptoms occurs at a later age than in males with AMN; typically in the 4th to 5th decade of life.
-Motor disability and disease progression are generally less severe but some women with X-ALD are as severely impaired as male patients with X-ALD.
-It is important to note that AMN in women with X-ALD is often misdiagnosed as Multiple Sclerosis.
-Both adrenocortical failure and cerebral-ALD are very rare, ~2% and ~1%, respectively.
+Motor disability and disease progression are generally less severe but some women with ALD are as severely impaired as male patients with ALD.
+It is important to note that AMN in women with ALD is often misdiagnosed as Multiple Sclerosis.
+Both adrenal failure and cerebral ALD are very rare, ~2% and ~1%, respectively.

-Extensive research on X-ALD is being done around the world.
-In 1993, the gene for X-ALD was identified through the combined efforts of Drs.
+Extensive research on ALD is being done around the world.
+In 1993, the gene for ALD was identified through the combined efforts of Drs.
 Patrick Aubourg and Jean-Louis Mandel in France and Dr. Hugo Moser in the U.S. This has opened new doors for further study.
-Research activities are focused on many aspects, to answer fundamental questions, like: “How do the VLCFA eventually result in the loss of myelin?”; “Why does one patient develop cerebral-ALD while another (which can even be the patient’s brother) develops AMN at a later age?”, as well as trying to find a cure for X-ALD.
+Research activities are focused on many aspects, to answer fundamental questions, like: “How do the VLCFA eventually result in the loss of myelin?”; “Why does one patient develop cerebral-ALD while another (which can even be the patient’s brother) develops AMN at a later age?”, as well as trying to find a cure for ALD.

-There is no general curative therapy for X-ALD.
+There is no general curative therapy for ALD.

-- About 70% of male patients have adrenocortical insufficiency.
+- About 80% of male patients have adrenal insufficiency.
 For these patients, adrenal steroid replacement therapy is mandatory, and may be lifesaving, but it has no effect on neurological symptoms.

-- For AMN, that affects 85% of all X-ALD patients (males and females combined), no curative therapy is available.
+- For AMN, that affects 85% of all ALD patients (males and females combined), no curative therapy is available.